ascott1/ethical-web-dev/web-apps-that-work-everywhere/02-responsive-design.md

 # Responsive Design

-In the early days of the web, through the mid 2000’s, we could safely assume that each user of our site would be accessing it through a computer screen.
+For more than a decade of the web’s existence, we could safely assume that each user of our site would be accessing it through a computer screen.

+The first web sites were responsive - link to first website.

 We spent time researching and considering the typical browser width, but we were safe to assume that our users would be perched in front of a reasonably large screen, with a dedicated keyboard.
 With the evolution of the smartphone, those assumptions have changed.
 Users may access our sites quickly, on the go, from a wide range of screen sizes.
 With the diversity of devices and screens, we can no longer safely make assumptions about the screen size of our users.

 The rise of the `.m` site.